-The $25,000 National Dissertation Award for Research on Poverty and Economic Mobility supports outstanding dissertation projects that explore issues of poverty, economic mobility, equity, inclusion, diversity, and access in human services.
-Proposals are invited from doctoral students at U.S. universities, other than UW–Madison, who are individuals belonging to groups that are underrepresented in academia.
-IRP is using the definition of underrepresented as outlined by the National Institutes of Health (NIH).
-Calls for applications are released in early December with a due date in mid-February.
+The $25,000 National Dissertation Award for Research on Poverty and Economic Mobility supports outstanding dissertation projects that explore issues of poverty and economic mobility in human services.
+Proposals are invited from doctoral students at US universities, other than UW–Madison, from low-income backgrounds.
+Calls for applications are released in the fall with a due date in January or February.

 2023–2024 National Dissertation Awardee